-New in Version 6.1 – Compatibility with Office 2013, Multiple Language Support, and More
+New in Version 6.2 – Improved VBA Automation, Greater Language Support, and More

-New @RISK version 6.1 is fully compatible 32- and 64-bit Excel and Office 2013, as well as Windows 8.
-It has now been fully translated into Spanish, Portuguese, French, German, Japanese, and Chinese, including all examples, tutorials, and help files.
+Version 6.2 also includes faster simulation setup time for Project models, and has been translated into Russian.
+This is in addition to Spanish, Portuguese, French, German, Japanese, and Chinese.
 Users can specify the language at install, and even change languages later -- all from the same installer.
 This is a major benefit to multinational companies seeking to roll out a single risk analysis standard around the world.

 Integration with Microsoft Project

-@RISK for Excel integrates with Microsoft Project, allowing you to perform all your risk modeling from the more flexible Excel environment. @RISK now imports your Project schedules into Excel so that you can use all of Excel’s formulas, and @RISK’s features, on your Project models.
+With the release of @RISK 6, Microsoft Project schedules were integrated in the @RISK for Excel platform, enabling you to perform risk analysis and Monte Carlo simulation on your schedules using the more flexible @RISK for Excel interface. @RISK now imports your Project schedules into Excel so that you can use all of Excel’s formulas, and @RISK’s features, on your Project models.
 Excel becomes a front-end for your Microsoft Project schedule, linking directly to the underlying .MPP(X) file.
 Changes made in either Project or Excel are reflected in the other.
 When it’s time to run your Monte Carlo simulation, Microsoft Project’s scheduling engine is used for the calculations, ensuring accuracy.

 Time Series Simulation

-@RISK offers a new set of functions for simulating time series processes, or values that change over time.
+Version 6 of @RISK also introduced a new set of functions for simulating time series processes, or values that change over time.
 Any future projection of time series values has inherent uncertainty, and @RISK now lets you account for that uncertainty by looking at the whole range of possible time series projections in your model.
 This is particularly useful in financial modeling and portfolio simulation.